vegaprotocol/specs/specs/0026-auctions.md

 - Pegged orders get parked (see pegged orders spec for details).
 - Limit orders stay on the book (unless they have a TIF: only good for normal trading, in this case they get cancelled).
 - Cannot accept non-persistent orders (Fill Or Kill and Immediate Or Cancel)
+- Any auction that would be less than (network parameter) `min_auction_length` seconds should not be started.

 ### Upon exiting auction mode